 Along with a hot drink, these cookies are the perfect addition to dessert board filled with Christmas cookies and treats.
 To me, there’s nothing better than a smorgasbord of treats to choose from!

 - 2 cups all-purpose flour, plus more for dusting

-- 1/2 teaspoon baking powder
+- ½ tsp baking powder

-- 1/8 teaspoon salt
+- ⅛ tsp salt

-- 1/8 teaspoon ground cinnamon
+- ⅛ tsp ground cinnamon

-- 1/2 cup (1 stick) cold unsalted butter, cut into small pieces
+- ½ cup (1 stick) cold unsalted butter, cut into small pieces

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

-- 1 teaspoon pure vanilla extract
+- 1 tsp pure vanilla extract

 - 1 large egg

-- 1/2 cup seedless raspberry jam
+- ½ cup seedless raspberry jam

-- Working with 1 disk at a time, roll out dough on a lightly floured surface to 1/8 inch thick.
-Cut out dough with a 2-inch fluted cutter.
-Cut out centers of half the squares with a 1/2-inch heart cutter; re-roll scraps.
-Space 2 inches apart on baking sheets.
+- Working with 1 disk at a time, roll out dough on a lightly floured surface to ⅛-inch thick.
+Cut out dough with a 2-inch fluted cookie cutter.
+Cut out centers of half the cookies with a ½-inch heart cutter.
+Re-roll the scraps and cut out additional cookies.
+Space the cookies 2 inches apart on baking sheets.
 Chill dough on baking sheets for 5 minutes.

 - Bake cookies and hearts until pale golden, 8 to 10 minutes, rotating the pans 180° halfway through the baking time.
 Transfer the pans to wire racks to cool and allow the cookies to cool completely on the pans before transferring to a work surface for the next steps.